20-min, 30-Min, or 1-hour keynotes

 A passionate advocate in the areas of drug prevention and misuse, Rod encourages youth to engage in positive decision-making behaviors by addressing the issues of parental abandonment, loss of a loved one, trauma, and peer rejection/bullying.
 According to Cunningham’s intense research, these are some of the primary contributing factors to the depravation of youth who struggle with emotional pain.
 Rod focuses on empowering young men, women, and adults by teaching them ‘The 5 Steps to Emotional Wellness’.
 He has worked successfully with community leaders to build effective programs that inspire emotional wellness and sustainable drug-free living by addressing the root causes of drug abuse, teaching coping skills, and building self-esteem.

-Rod is masterful at speaking to the 13-year-old in each of us.
+Rod is masterful at speaking to the heart of his audience.
 His presentations are humorous yet hard-hitting.
 He has the unique propensity to connect with each person in a room of hundreds as he challenges and inspires them to discover their true value.

 Mr. Cunningham is a well-respected member of our community due to his work with hundreds of our youth in mental and emotional health.
 I consulted with him in 2016 with respect to our Second Chance Program which eliminates arrest records for juveniles who commit low level crimes and volunteer their enrollment.
 Thanks to his input, we have seen a major reduction in the recidivism (reoffend) rate in St. Petersburg.